 This project is one of three research projects supporting a major AHURI Evidence-Based Policy Inquiry entitled “Increasing affordable housing supply: evidence-based principles and strategies for Australian policy and practice”, led by the University of Sydney.
-The project is investigating the financial parameters and affordability outcomes of six carefully selected exemplar affordable housing projects that have included a variety of social and affordable housing types (rental and ownership).
-It uses the evidence collected to develop an affordable housing model that is capable of appraising project level affordability outcomes for given policy scenarios in different market contexts.
+The project investigated the financial parameters and affordability outcomes of six carefully selected exemplar affordable housing developments that have included a variety of social and affordable housing types (rental and ownership).
+It used the evidence collected to develop the Affordable Housing Assessment Tool (AHAT) that is capable of appraising project level affordability outcomes for given policy scenarios in different market contexts.

-The research adopts a project level analysis to help address the Inquiry’s overall concerns with the efficacy of existing affordable housing strategies.
-Key data obtained from project analysis will be used to develop a model which is capable of forecasting affordable housing outcomes for a given level of inputs under different market scenarios.
+The research adopted a project level analysis to help address the inquiry’s overall concerns with the efficacy of existing affordable housing strategies.
+Key data obtained from project analysis was used to develop a model which is capable of forecasting affordable housing outcomes for a given level of inputs under different market scenarios.

-The specific research questions the project will answer are:
+The specific research questions the project answered are: